PREFIERCE PRE WORKOUT REVIEW – A NEW CHAMP?

 Betaine is the unsung hero of a good pre workout.

-It’s been gaining notoriety in the track & field world over the last 10 years, and thankfully it’s beginning to find its way into more products, but PreFierce is still in the minority by being one of the few pre’s to give a full clinical dose.
+Thankfully it’s been gaining notoriety in the track & field world over the last 10 years, and is beginning to find its way into more pre workouts, but the list is way too small.
+Heck, the list of brands who include a full clinical dose is even smaller.

-Once again it will make improvements to your training endurance, as well as muscle recovery speed and explosive strength.
+Betaine will improve training endurance, muscle recovery speed and explosive strength.
 Sprinters and cyclists have been using betaine for years, and it makes sense to see those benefits transfer over to the weights room.
 (6, 7, 8, 9)

 Caffeine is part and parcel of almost every pre workout on the planet.

-There is so much research backing up the effectiveness of caffeine, it’s been linked to improved mental focus, increased energy output, and even gains in explosive strength.
+There is so much research backing up the training benefits, it almost needs no introduction.
+It’s been linked to everything from increased mental focus, to greater energy output, and even gains in explosive strength.
 (10, 11, 12, 13, 14, 15)

-Most people should be able to handle the 250mg dose of caffeine in PreFierce just fine.
+L-Theanine can offset the “crash” which usually comes from caffeine.
+Most people should be able to handle the 250mg caffeine in PreFierce just fine, but TruFierce Nutrition have left nothing to chance, and I like it.

 Here’s where things go off track.